-An identical twin has exactly the same genetic make-up as his or her brother or sister, down to the smallest piece of DNA.
+An identical twin has exactly the same genetic make-up as their other twin, down to the smallest piece of DNA.
 If one identical twin has schizophrenia, their twin has about a 50:50 chance of having it too.

 Non-identical twins have a different genetic make-up to each other.
 If one of them has schizophrenia, the risk to the other twin is just slightly more than for any other brother or sister.
 These findings are much the same even if twins are adopted and brought up in different families.

 |None||1 in 100|

 |1 identical twin (same genetic make up)||1 in 2|